denten-books/plain-text/2-device.md

 with its own rich tradition of technological history."
 "One could add other antecedents such as the development of radio, motion pictures, and photography" [@ceruzzi_computing_2012, 11].

+[^ln2-compile]: I am forgoing the distinction between interpreters and compilers for simplicity's sake.

+[^ln1-consensus]: The literature on consensual governance, for example, going back to Hobbes, Locke, and Mill, often touches on the problem of lapsed consent.
+To paraphrase, they ask: What makes whatever compacts made by past generations still valid today?

+[^ln1-cope]: See for example @copeland_what_2000 and
+@wagner_wittgenstein_2005.

 [^ln1-compete]: "We may hope that machines will eventually compete with men in all purely intellectual fields" [@turing_computing_1950, 460].